-We propose Incremental HDFS (Inc-HDFS) as a distributed file system that assists Incoop in performing incremental computations efficiently.
-Inc-HDFS extends the Hadoop distributed file system (HDFS) to enable stable partitioning of the input via content-based chunking, which was introduced in LBFS [14] for data deduplication.
-At a high-level, content-based chunking defines chunk boundaries only based on the local input contents, instead of static chunk sizes.
-As a result, even with incremental changes, the chunking changes by a small amount and hence thus the inputs to MapReduce tasks remain stable, i.e., similar to those of the previous run.
-Figure 2 illustrates a comparison of the chunking strategies between standard HDFS and incHDFS.
+We propose Incremental HDFS (Inc-HDFS), a distributed file system that assists Incoop in performing incremental computations efficiently.
+Inc-HDFS extends the Hadoop distributed file system (HDFS) to enable stable partitioning of the input via content-based chunking, which was introduced in LBFS [16] for data deduplication.
+At a high-level, content-based chunking defines chunk boundaries only based on the contents of input, instead of fixed-size chunks as provided by HDFS.
+As a result, insertions and deletions cause minimal changes to the set of chunks and hence the inputs to MapReduce tasks remain stable, i.e., similar to those of the previous run.
+Figure 2 illustrates a comparison of the chunking strategies of standard HDFS and Inc-HDFS.

 To perform content-based chunking we scan the entire file using a fixed-width sliding window.
-For each file position, we read the window contents, and compute a Rabin fingerprint.
-If the fingerprinted content matches a certain pattern, which we term a marker, we place a chunk boundary at that position.
-A limitation of this approach is that it may create chunks that are too small or too large, given that markers will not be evenly spaced, and that the chunk size depends solely on the input and only the average size can be controlled by the system.
-To address this, we add a constraint of having a minimum and maximum chunk size.
-Thus, after we find a marker m_i at position p_i , we skip a fixed offset O in the input sequence and continue to search for a marker starting at position $p_i + O$.
+For each file position, we read the window contents, and compute its Rabin fingerprint.
+Then if the fingerprint matches a certain pattern, which we term a marker, we place a chunk boundary at that position.
+A limitation of this approach is that it may create chunks that are too small or too large, given that markers will not be evenly spaced, and that the chunk size depends solely on the input (and only the average size can be controlled by the system).
+This variance in the chunk size for tasks may degrade overall job performance.
+To address this, we constrain the minimum and maximum chunk sizes.
+Thus, after we find a marker $m_i$ at position $p_i$ , we skip a fixed offset O in the input sequence and continue to search for a marker starting at position $p_i + O$ .
 In addition, we bound the chunk length by setting a marker after M content bytes when no marker was found before that.
-Despite the possibility of affecting stability by either missing important markers due to skipping the initial offset, or consecutively use the maximum length in an unaligned manner, we found this scheme to work well in practice, in that such occurrences were very rare and had a minor impact on performance.
+Despite the possibility of affecting stability by either missing important markers due to skipping the initial offset, or consecutively using the maximum length in an unaligned manner, we found this scheme to work well in practice.
+This was because such occurrences were very rare and only had a minor impact on performance.

 Chunking could be performed either during the creation of the input or when the input is read by the Map task.
-We choose the former approach for two main reasons.
+We chose the former approach for two main reasons.
 First, the additional cost for chunking can be amortized when the chunking and the actual generation of the input data can be performed in parallel.
 This is particularly advantageous when the process for input data generation is not limited by the storage throughput.
-The second reason is that when the input is first written to HDFS, it is already present in the main memory of the node that writes the input, and hence, this node can perform the chunking without additional accesses to the data.
+The second reason is that when the input is first written to HDFS, it is already present in the main memory of the node that writes the input, and hence this node can perform the chunking without additional accesses to the data.

 In order to leverage the common availability of multicores during the chunking process, we parallelized the search for markers in the input data.
 Our implementation uses multiple threads that each search for markers in the input starting at different positions.
-The markers found can not be used directly to define the chunk boundaries, since some of them might be skipped in the sequential marker search.
+The markers that are found cannot be used immediately to define the chunk boundaries, since some of them might have to be skipped due to the minimum chunk size requirement.
 Instead, we collect the markers in a list, and iterate over the list to determine the markers that are skipped and those that define the actual chunk boundaries.
-Our experimental evaluation (§ 7.4) highlights the importance of these optimizations in keeping the performance of Inc-HDFS very close to its original HDFS counterpart.
+Our experimental evaluation (Section 7.4) highlights the importance of these optimizations in keeping the performance of Inc-HDFS very close to that of its HDFS counterpart.